 Every day we are facing new challenges, which is fun.
 If previously I put a lot of effort to map Ukraine, now I’m working with worldwide data.
 So I can learn a lot for myself, help people around the world and create value-added products of the company (the economist in me is speaking).
 I am very proud to collaborate with people like Vladimir Agafonkin, Tom MacWright, Eric Gundersen, Alex Barth, Arun Ganesh, Ruben Lopez Mendoza, and many others around the world.
 People who are sharing their own efforts, experience, and are not ashamed to learn from one another.

 OSM is a source of basic data that we rely on in our company.
 Our team, OSM data team, is working with the OSM community worldwide.
 We take a very active part in the Humanitarian OpenStreetMap Team, HOT.
 Mapbox engineers create tools, most of them are free and open.
 Anyone can find these developments on the github repository of Mapbox.
-Every day we receive message from users through the feedback form, asking to to improve OSM data, correct errors that users find on the map.
+Every day we receive messages from users through the feedback form, asking to improve OSM data, correct errors that users find on the map.
 OSM data team corrects these errors.

 The data is the most important thing for us.
 Every year our company makes a donations to support OSM servers.
 Mapbox is one of the major sponsors of the project.
-In addition the company employees participate in conferences that are associated with open data, OSM.
+In addition, the company employees participate in conferences that are associated with open data, OSM.
 We help local communities make their local projects.

 Photo (с) GIS-forum